 myth #14: I’m self-employed and don’t have employees.
 Workers' Comp Coverage isn’t available.

 Workers' Compensation insurance laws have changed.
 In the past, you couldn’t get coverage if you didn’t have employees, but that’s no longer the case.
 You can protect yourself from on-the-job injuries with Workers' Comp.

 myth #15: I’m self-employed and don’t have employees.
 I don’t need Workers’ Comp Coverage.

 You’re your own “employee”, and you can get hurt, too.
 How will you support yourself if you get hurt on the job and can’t work?
 Workers’ Compensation coverage is important even if you’re a one-man operation.
 Make sure you take care of yourself and those who depend on you.

 myth #16: Commercial Auto Policies cover equipment and tools left in a vehicle.

 Only equipment permanently attached to the vehicle is covered.
 Loose tools and equipment are not such as pick-up truck toolboxes and contents because they aren’t permanently attached.
 To protect tools, supplies, and equipment while in transit you need to add specific coverage.

 myth #17: If another driver causes an accident and I'm hurt, his auto insurance pays for my injuries.

 This assumes he has coverage.
-Some people have no insurance or only minimal insurance that won’t cover damage they cause to others.
+Some people have no insurance or only minimal insurance that won’t cover the damage they cause to others.
 Even if you sue them, you may not be able to recover damages.
-The best way to protect yourself is having good limits on your own policy for the specific parts that cover being hit by an “uninsured" or “underinsured” driver.
+The best way to protect yourself is to have good limits on your own policy for the specific parts that cover being hit by an “uninsured" or “underinsured” driver.